+If you're facing foreclosure in Kansas, it pays to learn about the foreclosure process there so you'll know what to expect.
 Foreclosures in Kansas are judicial, meaning the mortgage lender must file a foreclosure complaint in court and get a court order before selling your home.
-You have a certain period of time to respond, which is important to do if you have a defense to the foreclosure.
-If you lose your home through foreclosure, the lender can also collect a deficiency against you (you end up with a deficiency if the sale proceeds do not cover the remaining balance on your mortgage).
+You have a specific amount of time to respond, which is important if you have a defense to the foreclosure.
+If you lose your home through foreclosure, the lender can collect a deficiency against you (you end up with a "deficiency" if the sale proceeds don't cover the remaining balance on your mortgage).
 But there are some limits to the amount of deficiency the lender can collect.